AlgoNode/algorand-node-running/monitoring/influx.md

 #### Grafana (Graphing Frontend)

 Install Grafana for your OS of choice by going to https://grafana.com/grafana/download.
+It is recommended to install this on the same dedicated server as your InfluxDB instance.
 As above, we'll install it for Ubuntu / Debian.

 >sudo apt-get install -y adduser libfontconfig1 musl